 Bass & Moderator DK

-His performance experience includes amongst others: Bach’s Christmas Oratorio, Passion of St. John, Passion of St. Matthew and B Minor Mass, Mozart’s Requiem, Schumann’s Requiem, Faure’s Requiem, Händel’s Messiah and Israel in Egypt, Rossini’s Petite Messe Solennelle, Berlioz’ L’Enfance du Christ, Beethoven’s C major mass, Janacek’s Glagolitic Mass, Buxtehude’s Membra Jesu Nostri, Monteverdi’s Vespro delle Beate Vergine with orchestras such as the Danish National Symphony Orchestra, Danish National Chamber Orchestra, Flensburger Bach-Orchester, Kieler Barock, Oxford Philomusica, Concerto Copenhagen, Malmö Symphony Orchestra, as well as the symphony orchestras of Odense, Ålborg and Southern Jutland.
+Steffen`s performance experiences includes amongst others: Bach’s Christmas Oratorio, Passion of St. John, Passion of St. Matthew and B Minor Mass, Mozart’s Requiem, Schumann’s Requiem, Faure’s Requiem, Händel’s Messiah and Israel in Egypt, Rossini’s Petite Messe Solennelle, Berlioz’ L’Enfance du Christ, Beethoven’s C major mass, Janacek’s Glagolitic Mass, Buxtehude’s Membra Jesu Nostri, Monteverdi’s Vespro delle Beate Vergine with orchestras such as the Danish National Symphony Orchestra, Danish National Chamber Orchestra, Flensburger Bach-Orchester, Kieler Barock, Oxford Philomusica, Concerto Copenhagen, Malmö Symphony Orchestra, as well as the symphony orchestras of Odense, Ålborg and Southern Jutland.

 Recent recordings include a performance of Klenau’s 9th Symphony and a new recording of Carl Nielsen’s opera Masquerade (Vægteren, both in cooperation with Danish National Symphony Orchestra.